Diagnostic-Guided Dynamic Profile Optimization for LLM-based User Simulators in Sequential Recommendation: The Proposed Method

 \subsubsection{The Generalized LLM-based Treatment Module.}

 This module is responsible for the complex reasoning and modification tasks.
 While the specialized diagnostic module excels at identifying what defects exist within a profile, understanding why these defects occur and determining how to address them effectively requires sophisticated common-sense reasoning and high-fidelity generative capabilities.
-Consequently, we employ a powerful general-purpose LLM, leveraging its superior analytical reasoning and text generation capabilities to carry out the following treatment process\footnote{Detailed prompts are attached in Appendix~\ref{app:treat_prompts}.}.
+Consequently, we employ a powerful general-purpose LLM, leveraging its superior analytical reasoning and text generation capabilities to carry out the following treatment process.

 Specifically, we first prompt the LLM by providing it with the current user profile $\mathcal{P}_u^{(ini)}$, the target item $i$, and defect label $l$, to generate a comprehensive textual explanation (i.e., inferred reason $r$) towards the diagnosis made by the diagnosis module.
 Given the inferred reason, we further instruct the LLM to generate a set of concrete optimization suggestions (i.e., targeted modifications) denoted as $\mathcal{O}$.
 For instance, an \textit{inaccurate} defect may result in a suggestion to correct contradictory preferences, while an \textit{incomplete} defect would lead to a suggestion to add missing details.
 Finally, we prompt the LLM to apply the suggestions $\mathcal{O}$ to produce an updated user profile $\tilde{\mathcal{P}}_u^{(ini)}$.
 In this step, specific constraints are enforced to (1) maintain the profile's overall coherence and descriptive style, and (2) avoid mentioning specific item details, ensuring the resulting profile captures general user preferences.